 Use metrics that are easy to compare with industry averages, such as percentages.
 Create your own benchmark that you’ll use as a point of reference.

 Quality of applicant as recruitment KPI – a way to measure employer branding

 Even though branding and company image seem to be difficult metrics to link to business goals, it is possible.

 The Dutch supermarket chain Jumbo has a recruitment goal to hire 1 out of 3 applicants in 2020, which is centered around image.
 Their main KPI is the quality of applicant.
 Here’s why.

 One of their most important target groups are students.
-Jumbo has proven the more often they reject candidates during the recruitment process, the less likely (the parents of) their candidates are to do their groceries in their supermarket.
+Jumbo has proven that the more often they reject candidates during the recruitment process, the less likely (the parents of) their candidates are to do their groceries in their supermarket.

 Rejections damage brand reputation, which is inversely proportional to revenue.
 The less rejections, the more revenue.
 (Notice how well they linked their recruitment goal to a business goal?)